knative/eventing-contrib/contrib/kafka/samples/README.md

 ### Prerequisites
 1. An existing instance of Apache Kafka must be running to use the Apache Kafka Event Source.
     - In order to consume and produce messages, a topic must be created on the Apache Kafka instance.
-    - A list of brokers corresponding to Apache Kafka instance must be obtained.
+    - A list of bootstrap servers corresponding to Apache Kafka instance must be obtained.
 2. Install the `ko` CLI for building and deploying purposes.
     ```
     go get github.com/google/go-containerregistry/cmd/ko